 Function: These volunteers garner support for, and address opposition to, the CCP at a community, neighborhood and resident level.

-Core responsibilities: Educate residents about the CCP, trap-neuter-return (TNR), local laws relevant to community cats and the use of humane deterrents.
+Core responsibilities: Inform residents about the CCP, trap-neuter-return (TNR), local laws relevant to community cats and the use of humane deterrents.
 Also, resolve cat-related complaints among neighbors, whether on the phone, by email or in person.

 Community cats ambassador and neighborhood canvasser